Carramar (NSW)

 An assessment of population growth drivers in Carramar reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Feb 2026, the population of the suburb of Carramar (NSW) is estimated at around 3,454 people, reflecting a decrease of 21 people since the 2021 Census which reported a population of 3,475.
-This estimation is based on AreaSearch's validation of new addresses and examination of the latest ERP data release by the ABS in June 2024, indicating a resident population of 3,326 with an additional 3 validated new addresses since the Census date.
-The population density equates to 3,488 persons per square kilometer, placing Carramar in the upper quartile relative to national locations assessed by AreaSearch.
-Overseas migration contributed approximately 95.0% of overall population gains during recent periods.
-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by the former.
+As of Feb 2026, the estimated population of the suburb of Carramar (NSW) is around 3,454 people.
+This figure reflects a decrease from the 2021 Census count of 3,475 people, representing a reduction of 21 individuals or approximately 0.6%.
+The current resident population estimate by AreaSearch, based on the latest ERP data release by the ABS in June 2024 and validated new addresses since the Census date, is 3,326 people.
+This results in a density ratio of 3,488 persons per square kilometer, placing Carramar in the upper quartile relative to national locations assessed by AreaSearch.
+The primary driver for population growth in the suburb was overseas migration, contributing approximately 95% of overall population gains during recent periods.

 Frequently Asked Questions - Population